nerdschoolbergen/javascript-best-practices/exercise-2/README.md

 :exclamation: **Best practice:** Use explicit null-or-undefined checks if you're checking if a variable has any value at all.
 Use `if (x) { ... }` truthy/falsy check if you know this is the behavior you need.

+## Exercise 2 best practices summary

+In this exercise we learned:

+- Always use strict equality instead of loose equality to prevent unintended behaviour
+- Use explicit null-or-undefined checks if you're checking if a variable has any value at all.
+Use `if (x) { ... }` truthy/falsy check if you know this is the behavior you need.

 ### [Go to exercise 3 ==>](../exercise-3/README.md)